Choose "Letter Campaigns" from the "Start Organizing" menu to start creating your letter campaign.

 Choose "Save and go to next step" to move on and create your first letter version.

 On the next page, enter in some letter writing tips for this letter version, explaining to your activists why they are writing a letter to these specific targets.
-Then click "Select Targets" on the right to add at least one target to this letter.
+Then click "Select Targets" on the right to add at least one target to this letter and save.
+Here's more on selecting targets.

 You can also optionally fill in a default subject line and message for your activists to help them get started writing a letter.
 Don't make these too long -- some elected officials limit the length of messages they receive, so we will truncate letters automatically as they're delivered if they're too long.